The History of St John’s, Soldiers Hill

 For generations, the parish:

-• maintained a strong liturgical life
+• maintained a strong liturgical and Eucharist-centred life

 • supported choirs, servers, and altar guilds

-• offered pastoral care to local families
+• offered pastoral care throughout the neighbourhood

 This tradition continues today: prayerful, beautiful, and centred on Christ.